blakeembrey/dombars/README.md

 Triggered any time a child node is appended to the template.
 This occurs after the child has been appended.

-**domify** (dom)

-Triggered any time a Handlebars expression is transformed to DOM.
-This occurs whenever a Handlebars triple-stash is used as text.

-**textify** (node)

-Triggered any time a Handlbars expression is transformed into a text node.
-This will occur whenever a Handlebars expression is used as text.

 ## Examples

 ### Subscribers